How to estimate utility costs for a business.

 Small-business utilities

-How to calculate utilities for a small business
+How to calculate utilities expense for a small business

-Creating a utility cost calculator for a business will be easier and more accurate if you’ve been operating for at least a year.
-That data is particular to your small business and is therefore more useful.
-But with some research, a startup can build a utilities estimator that can help with forecasting and planning.
-And then, after some time has passed, you can adjust your strategy by using your own bills as input.
+In planning expenses for the coming year, you’ll need to know how to calculate the cost figures for each type of utility.
+Creating a utility cost calculator for your business is easier and more accurate if you’ve been operating for at least a year, because you’ll be able to use historical data specific to your business.
+Still, with some research, you can build a utilities estimator for a startup that will help with forecasting and planning.
+After you’ve been operating for a few months, you can adjust by using your own business utility bill data as input.

 How to calculate the utility costs for your business

-Established small-business owners will want to gather their utility bills over a set period of time.
-The billing periods may differ — for instance, electricity bills tend to come monthly, while water and sewer bills may be issued quarterly.
-Ideally, you’ll want at least a year’s worth so you can capture the seasonal changes in costs for various utilities in your small-business calculation of energy expenses.
+If you have an established business, gather your business utility bills together.
+Billing periods for each utility may differ.
+Electricity bills tend to come monthly, while water and sewer bills may be issued quarterly.
+Ideally, you’ll want at least a year’s worth so that you can capture the seasonal changes in cost.
+Having two years of bills for business utilities is even better, as it allows you to compare the same month or quarter versus a year ago.

-What to do if you’re about to launch a business and don’t have utility bills yet
+What if you’re about to launch a business and don’t have utility bills yet?

-2. Add all your utility expenses together to find your total utility costs
+2. Add your utility expenses together to find your total cost

-Adding the totals of all your bills (or estimates of bills) for your chosen period of time (such as a year) is how to calculate utilities for your small business.
-Special software can help with this, but even basic spreadsheet apps can be effective.
-And beyond just arriving at a grand total of utility costs, you can also compare monthly, quarterly or seasonal totals to look for patterns.
+Add all your bills, or estimated bills, for your chosen period of time.
+Special software can help with these calculations, but even basic spreadsheet apps can be effective.
+Beyond just arriving at a grand total of utility costs, you can also compare monthly, quarterly or seasonal totals to look for patterns.

 3. Compare your total utility expenses to your overall costs for the period

-Comparing those totals can put your utility expenses — especially your energy usage — in perspective.
-And if you’ve also created monthly, quarterly or seasonal subtotals of overall business costs, you can see the changing impact of your utility expenses over time.
+Comparing those totals can put your utility expenses—especially your energy usage—in perspective.
+And if you’ve also created monthly, quarterly or seasonal subtotals of overall business costs, you can see the changing impact of your utility expenses over time and budget accordingly.

-You’ve answered the question “How much do utilities cost for a business like mine?”
-Now, you need to estimate your overall costs for your chosen time period (such as a year).
-The U.S. Small Business Administration has several resources that can assist you in projecting those expenses.
-Some figures — like rent, insurance or fees for licenses or permits — will be fairly easy to obtain and plug into your calculations.
-For other, less-cut-and-dried costs, such as payroll or marketing, it can help to reach out to similar businesses for input.
-Once you have your total operating expenses, you can examine how your startup’s projected utility costs stack up against them.
+The U.S. Small Business Administration has several resources that can assist you in projecting operating expenses.
+Some figures, such as rent, insurance or fees for licenses or permits, will be fairly easy to obtain and plug into your calculations.
+For other, less cut-and-dry costs, such as payroll or marketing, it can help to reach out to similar businesses for input.
+Once you have your projected total operating expenses, you can examine how your startup’s projected utility costs stack up against them.

 When examining the cost of utilities for your small business, the calculation should also show it as a percentage of overall costs.
-You can calculate the percentage of utility costs to overall costs using a simple online percentage calculator.
-Or you could do it yourself, following a few simple steps:
+You can calculate the percentage of overall costs that are attributed to utilities using a simple online percentage calculator.

 1. Divide the utility costs by overall costs.
 You will get a decimal amount of less than 1.